-Having been to Bora Bora before and a few Caribbean Islands, I was a little concerned before carving out a few days from our trip to India to visit Maldives.
+Having been to Bora Bora before and a few Caribbean Islands, I was a little concerned before carving out a few days from our trip to India to visit the Maldives.
 How is it going to be any different from Bora Bora was my excuse.
 We looked through countless properties and photos of the breathtakingly beautiful islands in the Indian Ocean, all ringed by sandy beaches, turquoise waters and luxurious accommodations, some of the best in the world.
 But wondered if it is more of a couples destination and if a Family Maldives Vacation will work.
-We spent a few days at the Taj in Maldives last December during our winter break, here are some photos, a review and 9 reasons why we loved Taj Exotica Resort and Spa Maldives.
+We spent a few days at the Taj in the Maldives last December during our winter break, here are some photos, a review and 9 reasons why we loved Taj Exotica Resort and Spa Maldives.

 What is in this Post